Updated on May 4, 2017 by Alistair Pialek

-The pros and cons of hard vs soft fail SPF flags is beyond the scope of this post but needless to say, we know exactly what has changed and how to fix the problem.
+The pros and cons of hard vs soft fail SPF flags is beyond the scope of this post, but needless to say, UpGuard has identified exactly what has changed and we now know how to fix the problem.

 We’ve detected a small yet critical change in our CloudFlare DNS zone configuration file in a matter of minutes.
-Nodes are scanned daily by default on UpGuard and the results, reporting any configuration changes, are sent straight through to your inbox.
+Nodes are scanned daily by default (and at greater frequencies as necessary) within UpGuard, and the results are sent straight through to your team via practically any notification mechanism you prefer.
 Web and email applications are mission critical to your business and spending time manually wading through all the configuration flags and settings that your DNS zone file contains trying to resolve issues like the above is costly, time consuming and error prone.